open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 `Instrument.GetHandle(LabelSet)` method returns an interface which implements the `Add()`, `Set()` or `Record()` method, respectively, for counter, gauge, and measure instruments.

-Instrument handles support a `Delete` method, allowing users to discard handles that are no longer used.

 ### Instrument direct calling convention